mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Ne appears reluctant to help at first and when she does she is mostly non-verbal and makes changes quickly in a way that her mother cannot then follow or replicate.

+    NOTE - COVERT TO TABLE
     Mi continues to do solo design using the Piskel graphical too.
 She encounters a design problem.
 When erasing a part of the design she gets rid of background colour.
 Mi asks for help from partner but receives misleading advice which does not help her progress.

-    Mi – Oh no it’s not done that has it?
+    Mi:  Oh no it’s not done that has it?

-    Mi calls the name of her child across room with theatrical gesture and loud whisper voice Mi – “Ne!”
+    Mi calls the name of her child across room with theatrical gesture and loud whisper voice
+    Mi: “Ne!”
     Mi then makes face, wiggles head and shrugs at parent peer.
 The other parent laughs.
     Ne arrives to help.
-    Mi – I’m trying to delete them but they turn light grey.
+    Mi: I’m trying to delete them but they turn light grey.
-    Ne – So you want to get rid of them?
+    Ne: So you want to get rid of them?
-    Mi – What are you doing?
+    Mi: What are you doing?
 You have to tell me what you are doing so I can do it myself.
-    Mi – laughs
+    Mi: laughs
-    Ne – laughs.
+    Ne: laughs.
-    Mi – I’ll just have to keep shouting at you if you don’t tell me.
+    Mi: I’ll just have to keep shouting at you if you don’t tell me.
     Ne uses the mouse to select the grey background colour with the colour picker tool, then the pen tool to fill in gaps in the design.
 She then swaps the active colour back from grey to black by clicking the option to swap foreground and background colours.
     Mi - How did you do that so quickly?
 I’ve got to like, carefully... (makes hand gestures to show a sense of hesitant keyboard use)
     Parent peer laughs
     Ne bounces up in place and smiles broadly.
     Mi- Thanks
-    Mi – So am I like back with the black now?
+    Mi: So am I like back with the black now?
-    Ne – Yeah but if you want to delete it just press X (which switches between foreground and background colours) and then do it.
+    Ne: Yeah but if you want to delete it just press X (which switches between foreground and background colours) and then do it.
-    Mi – Oh X. Alright Bubs.
+    Mi: Oh X. Alright Bubs.
 Thanks.

 <!-- Taking a more focused view of the activity here would be implementing a game design pattern - e.g. adding keys and doors pattern in this case.
 On the level of action, creating a graphical asset of a key and adding this to the level design.
 The operation would be the exporting the graphical asset as a suitable file format from graphical design tool and uploading it to the code authoring tool. -->